imalitavakoli/drinks-app/README.md

 # Folders structure

 Everything starts from `public/index.html`.
 And this file loads our *Vue.js* app which is the `src/main.js` file!
-Actually the whole app's structure is based on the recommendations of the *Vue.js* framework which can be created via the `vue create project-name` command that runs by *Vue CLI*.
+Actually the whole app's structure is based on the recommendations of the *Vue.js* framework which can be created via the `vue create project-name` command that can be run by *Vue CLI*.
+And the final build of the app for production can be generated via the `npm run build` command in the `dist/` directory.

 **Note!** Below I have drawn only the map of important files and directories.